moonbit-community/moonbit.nvim/README.md

 # moonbit.nvim

-**NOTICE: The parser file (`parser.mly`) in the [moonbit-docs](https://github.com/moonbitlang/moonbit-docs) has not been updated for 3 months.
+**NOTICE: The parser file (`parser.mly`) in the [moonbit-docs](https://github.com/moonbitlang/moonbit-docs) has not been updated for more than 3 months.
 Please use their setups for writing up-to-date MoonBit programs.**

 Neovim support for the [MoonBit language](https://www.moonbitlang.com).